CivicaDigital/NodeJsDojo/README.md

 ```
 More handy shortcuts can be found [here](https://code.visualstudio.com/docs/editor/integrated-terminal).

-Now that you're familiar with the terminal in Visual Studio Code, let's check you have installed Node correctly by entering the command:
+Now that you're familiar with the terminal in Visual Studio Code, you can check Node has been installed correctly by entering the command:
 ```bash
 node --version
 ```